Sarthakbhai395/student-Record/README.md

 📝 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.
 ©️ Copyright
-© 2025 [Your Name].
+© 2025 [Sarthakbhai395].
 All rights reserved.This project is intended for educational purposes and personal portfolio use.
 Unauthorized distribution or commercial use is prohibited without permission.
 🙌 Acknowledgments

 Thanks to the TypeScript community for excellent documentation and resources.